 That being said, it’s important to decide if you want to go international with your app.
 If you do, make sure to check how your name translates into other languages, avoiding names that might be inappropriate in other target countries.

 Don’t forget about potential restrictions when it comes to naming your app!
 For example, Google Play doesn’t allow app names beyond 30 characters (spaces included).
 Your app’s name on Google Play will need to factor this in.
 Also, keep in mind that you’ll have an additional description of between 80 and 4,000 characters to play around with.
-Google advises to use “brand name+key function” to narrow down search results targeting an app’s main feature so use this knowledge when coming up with your app name and description.
+Google advises using “brand name+key function” to narrow down search results targeting an app’s main feature so use this knowledge when coming up with your app name and description.

 Hotels.com makes good use of 10 characters.